-Parental alienation – where a child’s resistance or hostility towards a parent is unjustified – is increasingly recognised by the courts.
+The courts increasingly recognise parental alienation – where a child’s resistance or hostility towards a parent is unjustified.
 Even the most subtle form of parental alienation can have a devastating impact on a child.

-Parental alienation is typically prompted by deliberate or inadvertent psychological manipulation by the other parent.
-It can cause the child emotional confusion, anger and anxiety; and result in a reluctance to spend time with the ‘alienated’ parent.
+Deliberate or inadvertent psychological manipulation by the other parent typically prompts parental alienation.
+It can cause the child emotional confusion, anger and anxiety, resulting in a reluctance to spend time with the ‘alienated’ parent.

-However, by May of that year the child had dramatically changed his view about his father and it transpired that the mother had shared with the child an inappropriate email she had received from the father.
+However, by May of that year, the child had dramatically changed his view about his father, and it transpired that the mother had shared an inappropriate email she had received from the father.
 The child was 12 at the time of the hearing.

 The High Court accepted the evidence from an expert in parental alienation, who had assessed both parents and the child himself.
-The expert concluded that the child was prioritising his mother’s needs over his own.
+The expert concluded that the child prioritised his mother’s needs over his own.
 His responses in an interview were “extreme and excessive” and were said to be typical of an alienated child.
-They were more likely to be alienation than estrangement resulting from the father’s behaviour.
+They were likelier to be alienated than estranged from the father’s behaviour.

-As for the mother, The Court considered her views were entrenched, she lied in her evidence and had displayed passive aggression when giving evidence.
-Despite indicating a willingness to support co-parenting, she did not resist any opportunity to blame the father for the breakdown in contact.
+As for the mother, The Court considered her views were entrenched, she lied in her evidence and displayed passive aggression when giving evidence.
+Despite her willingness to support co-parenting, she did not resist any opportunity to blame the father for the breakdown in contact.

 The court ordered a change of residence so that the child would now live with his father.
 Contact with the mother should not resume until at least three months had passed.

-In recent years, we have seen major developments in relation to understanding domestic abuse and the application of the law.
+In recent years, we have seen major developments in understanding domestic abuse and applying the law.
 Children cases regarding where the child should live and contact with the other parent, often involve an alleged pattern of abusive behaviour as opposed to actual physical violence.
-This has prompted greater judicial recognition of the need to focus on patterns of behaviour when determining a case.
+This has prompted greater judicial recognition of the need to focus on behaviour patterns when determining a case.

 Indeed, the court acknowledged that the key question in many cases must be whether the evidence shows an abusive pattern of coercive and/or controlling behaviour.
 This will, however, lengthen the judicial process, and additional delay could prejudice the child’s welfare.

-The court set out the correct approach, taking into account an important practice direction (PD12J).
+The court set out the correct approach, considering an important practice direction (PD12J).
 This right approach includes considering the nature of allegations and the extent of its relevance to whether a child arrangements order should be made (and if so in what terms).

-This case dates back to 2011, but it remains good law today for relocation cases abroad and emphasises the principle that the welfare of the child is paramount.
+This case dates back to 2011, but it remains good law today for relocation cases abroad and emphasises the principle that the child’s welfare is paramount.

-The mother was Canadian and the father was Polish.
+The mother was Canadian, and the father was Polish.
 After separation and divorce, they shared the parenting of their two daughters.
 In February 2011, the court allowed the mother’s application to relocate with the children to Canada.
-The father appealed, pointing to his commitment to the girls and the significant nature of the shared care arrangements.
+The father appealed, pointing to his commitment to the girls and the shared care arrangements’ significance.

 The Court of Appeal allowed the father’s appeal.
 The Court highlighted the significance of the practical arrangements for sharing the burden of care between two equally committed carers.
-Where each is providing a more or less equal proportion and one seeks to relocate externally, the correct approach is for the Judge to apply the statutory checklist in section 1(3) of the Children Act 1989.
+Where each provides a more or less equal proportion, and one seeks to relocate externally, the correct approach is for the Judge to apply the statutory checklist in section 1(3) of the Children Act 1989.
 Under s1(3), the child’s welfare is the court’s paramount consideration.

-Notably, the CAFCASS report recommended that the mother’s application be refused, on the basis that a relocation to Canada now was not in the children’s best interests.
+Notably, the CAFCASS report recommended that the mother’s application be refused because relocation to Canada was not in the children’s best interests.
 The appeal Judges said the trial Judge had not given this report the weight it deserved.
-The father’s emotional relationship with the children, and their right to enjoy family life together, should have been given appropriate weight.
+The father’s emotional relationship with the children and their right to enjoy family life together should have been given appropriate weight.

 Should the court’s approach to applications to relocate children within England and Wales differ to international relocations?
 No, said the Judge in a significant ruling from 2015 that states that relocation within the UK can create just as much, if not more, of a geographical and logistical barrier between child and parent as relocation abroad.

-Here, the court gave given the mother permission to move with her daughter, aged 10, from London to Cumbria.
-Though the child lived with the mother, she was spending alternate weekends and two weekday nights with her father.
-The CAFCASS report recommended against the move, even though the child herself wanted to move to Cumbria.
+Here, the court allowed the mother to move with her daughter, aged 10, from London to Cumbria.
+Though the child lived with the mother, she spent alternate weekends and two weekday nights with her father.
+The CAFCASS report recommended against the move, even though the child wanted to move to Cumbria.

 The father failed in his appeal.
 He argued that the Judge had wrongly relied on an earlier authority and had treated the mother as the primary carer.
-The court made clear, once again, that the child’s welfare remains of paramount importance.
+Once again, The court made clear that the child’s welfare remains paramount.
 Also, there was no requirement of ‘exceptionality’ (where the proposed move would be stopped only if there were exceptional circumstances) in internal relocation cases.

-How the core principle of the child’s welfare is practically applied will depend on the particular facts of the case.
-This requires a holistic balancing exercise, taking into account all the relevant factors – which vary significantly from case to case.
-The objective is to determine which of the available options best satisfies the requirement to afford paramount consideration to the welfare of the child.
+How the core principle of the child’s welfare is practically applied will depend on the case’s particular facts.
+This requires a holistic balancing exercise, considering all the relevant factors, varying significantly from case to case.
+The objective is to determine which of the available options best satisfies the requirement to afford paramount consideration to the child’s welfare.

 When a court order is made during children proceedings, it must be complied with – or risk a prison sentence for persistent breaches.

-A 2010 ruling remains an important abject lesson in the need to determine precisely the limits of what an order requires, before an application for enforcement or committal is made or granted.
+A 2010 ruling remains an important abject lesson in determining precisely the limits of what an order requires, before an application for enforcement or committal is made or granted.

 There were two children of the family, aged 11 and 9 years.
 The elder child (M) lived with the father and the other with the mother.
 A difficult and “intractable” dispute arose around contact, with M refusing contact with the mother.
-There was also evidence of parental alienation and a number of failures to comply with orders for contact.
+There was also evidence of parental alienation and several failures to comply with orders for contact.

 This led to the mother applying for enforcement and compensation orders for wasted petrol costs.
 The Judge allowed her applications.
 He also made a committal order for the father’s breaches, sentencing him to 28 days in prison, suspended for 12 months on condition he obeyed previous contact orders.

 However, the Court of Appeal overturned the orders because of fundamental errors on the Judge’s part.
 First, he had overstated what the contact orders actually required.
-The orders required the father to make M available for contact, but the Judge had interpreted the order as if the father was under a legal obligation to ensure M went for contact with the mother.
+The orders required the father to make M available for contact.
+Still, the Judge had interpreted the order as if the father was under a legal obligation to ensure M went for contact with the mother.